natashabatalha/PandExo/docs/tutorialjwst.rst

     inst_dict = jdi.load_mode_dict('NIRSpec G140H')

-    #loading in instrument dictionaries allow you to personalize some of
+    # Loading an instrument dictionary lets you personalize template fields.
-    #the fields that are predefined in the templates.
-The templates have
-    #the subbarays with the lowest frame times and the readmodes with 1 frame per group.
+    # Templates use subarrays with the lowest frame times and readout modes
-    #if that is not what you want. change these fields
+    # with one frame per group; change these fields when needed.

     #Try printing this out to get a feel for how it is structured: